Toward a real party for the people.

 Our Strategy

-In other words, the PPOF aims to provide essential financial support to the growing number of citizens who want to create a serious, winning alternative to corporate duopoly.
-That can be decisive in convincing such people, especially those with more political skills and experience, to get and stay involved in this vital project.
-And even a modest boost in funding for the most promising progressive party building efforts in the country could be a critical spark, fueling new election victories, more party organizing, and the powerful belief that a viable progressive party really is possible.
+More specifically, PPB aims to provide essential guidance to the growing number of citizens who want to create a serious, winning alternative to corporate duopoly.
+That can be decisive in convincing such people, especially those with valuable political skills, experience, and passion, to get and stay involved in this vital project.
+And even a modest boost in effective progressive party-building efforts could be a critical spark, fueling new election victories, more party organizing, and the powerful belief that a viable progressive party really is possible.
+It could be more than enough to get a winning new party off the ground in the next several years.

 Contact Us